Your choice is neither infallible or inerrant, but it's yours to make. When speaking about the Bible, what is:

 Home for the seeking spirit > Words About the Bible > Inerrant and Infallible

 According to the idea of infallibility, the Bible's Gospel message of God's love and forgiveness is not itself 'fallen' (= corrupted by sin).
 The Bible becomes the way we find out that the 'fallen' human race is being restored and made worthwhile again through Christ.
 Fundamentalists overplay the term, saying that the Bible is infallible on every matter it covers, in just about all its uses.
-They hold that whatever is from God is 'fully holy' (= totally separate), and thus can't possibly have any of the tarnish that humanness puts on all it touches.
-They use 'infallible' and 'inerrant' in tandem.
+Fundamentalists hold that whatever is from God is 'fully holy' (= totally separate), and thus can't possibly have any of the tarnish that humanness puts on all it touches.
+They use 'infallible' and 'inerrant' in tandem, as a team; those on their edges sometimes pit 'infallible' vs. 'inerrant'.
 Mainline Protestants choose not to use the term 'infallible'.
-Some of them (especially among US Presbyterians and the United Church of Christ, and most of those in the Westar bible-critical project) believe there is nothing in the Bible which escapes earthly corruption, so even each aspect of its Gospel message (such as the New Testament's answer on the cosmic role of Jesus of Nazareth) must pass the bar of human reason.
+They see that the most common use of the term is for creating turmoil and separation within the Church - that it has become a tool of polemics (fighting words) rather than an aid to thinking about the broader framework of the Bible and its message.
+Christians are called on to use all words in a way that honors Christ and unites His people.
+Some mainline Protestants (especially among US Presbyterians and the United Church of Christ, and most of those in the Westar bible-critical project) believe there is nothing in the Bible which escapes earthly corruption, so even each aspect of its Gospel message (such as the New Testament's answer on the cosmic role of Jesus of Nazareth) must pass the bar of human reason.
 This sounds fine to those who think open-mindedness and reasoning are all that matter, but the Scriptural message rather clearly says that some matters are simply too important and too true to waffle about.
 The Spirit inspired the biblical writers so they would get these matters right no matter what other ideas or motives were floating through their minds.
 We are no more infallible than they were.
 There's a lot we don't know, and what we do know we don't fully or rightly understand.
 Our task is to leave ourselves open to the Spirit speaking through it.
 But why bother with the Bible if you'll disregard what it says, sure that you know best?
 And when you think that it's right to discount or devalue Scripture's core themes and the narrative which carries them, are you really listening to God at all?

 back to word list